HMS Stately (1784): French Revolutionary Wars

 The Admiralty had Stately converted for use a troopship in 1799.
 Because Stately served in the navy's Egyptian campaign (8 March to 2 September 1801), her officers and crew qualified for the clasp "Egypt" to the Naval General Service Medal that the Admiralty issued in 1847 to all surviving claimants.

+Mid November, 1802 reported under command of Capt.
+Scott.

 Napoleonic Wars

 The Navy reverted her to a fully armed warship once war resumed after the end of the Treaty of Amiens.